 Carefully slice the breast almost in half horizontally, not quite cutting through to the other edge.
 Keep that edge intact and open up the breast like you are opening up a book.
-This will make the meat a uniform thickness to ensure a quick and even cooking.
+This will make the meat a uniform thickness to ensure quick and even cooking.

 Heat a large saucepan over a medium–low heat.
 Add the olive oil to the pan.
-Once warm, add the garlic and chilli flakes and cook for two minutes, then stir in the tomato purée and cook for two more minutes.
+Once warm, add the garlic and chilli flakes and cook for 2 minutes, then stir in the tomato purée and cook for 2 more minutes.
 Add the passata to the pan, season with pepper, stir to mix well and reduce the heat to a gentle simmer.
 Leave to simmer gently while you prepare the rest of the dish.

 Meanwhile heat a griddle pan over a high heat until smoking.
 Rub the chicken with a little oil and season with a tiny bit of salt and pepper then griddle for 3–5 minutes on each side.
-Set aside to rest for five minutes before slicing into bite-sized pieces.
+Set aside to rest for 5 minutes before slicing into bite-sized pieces.